prajjawal007/URLHub/readme.md

 - by editing the environment
 - by importing .env file from backend folder.

-Simply run this command on root directory(i.e not inside backend or frontend)
+Simply run this command on root directory(i.e not inside backend)

 ```
 docker-compose up --build -d